 Not the birth of X.

-Fabled maps revealed a path to long sought loot with an X to mark the spot.
-The Xmas quest begins “In the beginning…” and winds through Isaiah’s “For unto us a child is born…” to the Treasure found in a manger.
+Pirate maps plotted a course to fabled loot with an X to mark the spot.
+Our Xmas quest begins “In the beginning God…” winds through Isaiah’s “For unto us a child is born…” to the greatest Treasure found in a manger.

 His Father invites us to celebrate, consecrate, or marvel in silence.